Ask Us: Can restaurants block off downtown parking? - Salisbury Post

 When COVID-19 and ensuing executive orders forced the closure of dine-in restaurants last year, take-out became the most popular solution to keep food flowing and people employed.

 Citing an example on South Main Street, one reader asked whether downtown restaurants are still allowed to reserved prime, public parking spaces.
-The answer, says city Communication Director Linda McElroy, is “Yes.”
+The answer, says city Communication Director Linda McElroy, is yes.

-“In March 2020, Governor gave the order for restaurants to provide only curbside and delivery services due to COVID-19,” McElroy said in an email.
+“In March 2020, the governor gave the order for restaurants to provide only curbside and delivery services due to COVID-19,” McElroy said in an email.
 “After hearing the concerns from downtown restaurants, the City of Salisbury wanted to assist local businesses as they navigated pandemic restrictions.
 The Salisbury Public Works department provided up to four cones to downtown restaurants for the purpose of curbside or takeout service, allowing up to four spaces to be allotted.”

 With COVID-19 numbers improving, she said the city plans to revisit the initiative as pandemic restrictions are lifted.